Would you be ready to respond to an incident?

 There are a variety of materials and guidance available to you from firms such as the BCI that can help you assess and reduce your risks.

-Use frameworks (such as the WYBR guidance) when building a resilience checklist for your business continuity planning.
+Use frameworks (such as our preparation guidance) when building a resilience checklist for your business continuity planning.
 This will incorporate best practice into your preparations.

 Build layers of resilience into your emergency planning by sharing responsibility throughout your organisation.